mattg95/07_campaign/README.md

 # Build

-To see how the app will look in production, run `npm run build`.
+To see how the app will look in production, run `npm run react-build`.
 This is neccesary before pushing to the demo and production sites.
 To see the built site, run `serve -s build` and navigate to the port that the terminal indicates the build script is running on.

 # Demo